-Description Specifications Supplemental Information Frequency Readout Accuracy $\pm$ (marker freq $\times$ freq ref accy. + 0.25% $\times$ span + 5% $\times$ RBW a + 2 Hz + 0.5 $\times$ horizontal resolution b ) Single detector only c Example for EMC d ±0.0032% (nominal)
+Description Specifications Supplemental Information Frequency Readout Accuracy ±(marker freq × freq ref accy + 0.10% × span + 5% × RBW ^a + 2 Hz + 0.5 × horizontal resolution ^b) Single detector only ^c Example for EMC ^d ±0.0032% (nominal)

 - a.
 The warranted performance is only the sum of all errors under autocoupled conditions.
 Under non-autocoupled conditions, the frequency readout accuracy will nominally meet the specification equation, except for conditions in which the RBW term dominates, as explained in examples below.
 The nominal RBW contribution to frequency readout accuracy is 2% of RBW for RBWs from 1 Hz to 390 kHz, 4% of RBW from 430 kHz through 3 MHz (the widest autocoupled RBW), and 30% of RBW for the (manually selected) 4, 5, 6 and 8 MHz RBWs.
 First example: a 120 MHz span, with autocoupled RBW.
 The autocoupled ratio of span to RBW is 106:1, so the RBW selected is 1.1 MHz.
-The 5% × RBW term contributes only 55 kHz to the total frequency readout accuracy, compared to 300 kHz for the 0.0.25% × span term, for a total of 355 kHz.
-In this example, if an instrument had an unusually high RBW centering error of 7% of RBW (77 kHz) and a span error of 0.20% of span (240 kHz), the total actual error (317 kHz) would still meet the computed specification (355 kHz).
+The 5% × RBW term contributes only 55 kHz to the total frequency readout accuracy, compared to 120 kHz for the 0.10% × span term, for a total of 175 kHz.